itsathefak/Capstone/README.md

 ## Getting Started

-Let’s get your local setup up and running with a few simple steps!
+Let's get your local setup up and running with a few simple steps!

-First things first, you’ll want to clone the repository to your local machine.
+First, you'll want to clone the repository to your local machine.
 Open your terminal and run:

 - git clone https://github.com/Anetiafaber/Capstone.git

-- Next, install the node_modules using "npm intall"
+- Next, install the node_modules using "npm install"

-- Create, .env file in the root of both server and client folder
+- Create a .env file in the root of both the server and client folder

 - inside server/.env file add

 MONGO_URI = Your_MongoDB_Connection_String
 PORT = 5000

 - inside client/.env file add